Baháʼí Faith and gender equality: Elected

 Women serve on National Assemblies.
 Baháʼí elections are secret ballots and electees are chosen without running for office on plurality up to the number of members of the institution.
 That women could be elected was in development by 1909 when the Baha'i temple unity executive board was elected in the United States.
 Of the nine members chosen, three were women, with Corinne True (later appointed as a Hand of the Cause) serving as an officer.
-The all-male administrative bodies finally were completely dissolved by ʻAbdu'l-Bahá in his visit to America in 1912.
-By 1925 the executive board evolved into the National Spiritual Assembly of the Baha'is of the United States and Canada.
+The all-male administrative bodies were completely dissolved by ʻAbdu'l-Bahá in his visit to America in 1912.
+By 1925 the executive board evolved into the National Spiritual Assembly of the Baháʼís of the United States and Canada.
 There were specific developments in the eastern Baháʼí communities in 1951.
-At this time women were allowed to be and were elected according to the rules of Baháʼí administration to local assemblies of the Baháʼí Faith in Egypt. (indeed some were elected officers in 1952.)
-However, as late as the 1970s one observer could only count two women delegates out of the more than one hundred attending the national Baha'i convention in Teheran.
-Yet when the members of the National Spiritual Assembly of the Baha'is of Iran were arrested and executed in 1981, the chairperson was a woman, Zhinus Mahmudi.
+At this time women were allowed to be and were elected according to the rules of Baháʼí administration to local assemblies of the Baháʼí Faith in Egypt (indeed some were elected officers in 1952.)
+However, as late as the 1970s one observer could only count two women delegates out of the more than one hundred attending the national Baha'i convention in Tehran.
+Yet when the members of the National Spiritual Assembly of the Baháʼís of Iran were arrested and executed in 1981, the chairperson was a woman, Zhinus Mahmudi.
 However a statistical review across continents and for the Baha'is world population shows a general upward track of women being elected to national assemblies (see graphs.)
 A similar pattern exists for women serving in appointed positions.

 The world average of women serving on National Assemblies had reached rates of 31% as early as 1953, been above 31% continuously since 1996, and reached 39% in 2007, the last date for which data is currently available.